codacy/docs/docs/repositories-configure/managing-branches.md

 -   **Pull request branches**

-    Codacy automatically analyzes the source and target branches for new pull requests.
-If the branches were disabled before the pull requests were created, Codacy stops analyzing those branches when the pull requests are merged or closed.
+    Codacy automatically analyzes branches corresponding to new pull requests and also enables the target branches of the pull requests if they're disabled.

 -   **Inactive branches**